How to Ease Employee Anxiety During a Pandemic

 If you have already reopened, continue to communicate the measures you are taking and will continue to take.
 Post signs on the walls, keep sanitizing stations around the office, and remind your employees in written correspondence as well.

 The pandemic has hit the country in waves.
 In the early months, states in the northeast were hit particularly hard—especially New York, New Jersey, Connecticut, and Pennsylvania.
-Now, states that largely avoided an initial wave—like California, Arizona, Florida, and Texas—are seeing a surge in cases.
+Now, states that largely avoided an initial wave—such as California, Arizona, Florida, and Texas—are seeing a surge in cases.

 Prepare for how you could roll back your reopening if necessary, and take cues from other organizations and local officials.
 If your state begins to roll back its reopening measures, ask yourself if it makes sense for your organization to do the same.
 The solution may not be a complete shutdown or a return to work-from-home.
 Intermediate measures, like cutting back the number of people working in the office, limiting the size of in-person meetings, or making face masks mandatory if they weren’t already, may suffice.